shrivaradb/Assignments_C_Language/README.md

    -    **Average Marks-** This C program calculates the total and average marks from five subjects and then assigns a grade based on the average percentage.
 It takes input for each subject, calculates the total score, computes the average, and displays the appropriate grade.
+   -    **Eligibility for Working-** This C program takes the user's age as input and determines their work eligibility.
+It categorizes the user as a minor, eligible for working, or ready for retirement based on the age entered.
+   -    **Grades based on marks-** This C program assigns a grade based on the user's marks out of 100.
+It uses nested `if` statements to categorize grades as A, B, C, D, or F (fail) based on the entered score.

 3) for loop: